 - Histogram: Used to estimate probability distribution based on values within a certain range.

-- Pareto Chart: Used to evaluate the defects that are frequently occurring and assessing them by category.
+- Pareto Chart: Used to evaluate the defects that are frequently occurring and assess them by category.

 - Scatter Diagram: Used to represent two values in a set of data.